 The “library” is a disordered collection of “other” books, but at the same time a unique collection of artworks, that have accumulated during the last 40 years.
 Thus, the library requests another way of being read, like artists’ books themselves, if one wants to make sense of its content.
 During the exhibition the book collection will be thematically read through three times, in turn changing the titles on display in the reading room.

-The objective of the exhibition is to bring foreword works from the collection that have seldom or never been on display, whereby pointing towards the function of the book as a medium for contemporary artistic practice.
+The objective of the exhibition is to bring forward works from the collection that have seldom or never been on display, thereby pointing towards the function of the book as a medium for contemporary artistic practice.

 The form of the exhibition that combines the space of the collection, the library and the gallery, also considers the presentation and mediation of artworks in bookform: books that are to be looked at, art that is to be read.